mariainesribeiro/MasterThesis/Stoichiometric calibration of HU to tissue parameters/README.md

 # Stoichiometric Calibration of HU to tissue parameters

-Converting CT numbers, in HU, to tissue parameters yields the input for MC-GATE dosimetry simulations that account for tissue heterogeneity.
+Converting CT numbers, in HU, to tissue parameters yields the input of MC-GATE dosimetry simulations that account for tissue heterogeneity.
 GATE requires a linear calibration of HU to mass density and a discrete calibration of HU to chemical composition.